SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

      ![Standard ABAP](./files/standard.png)
     - If you have not imported the ABAP cheat sheet GitHub repository, remove the lines of code using artifacts from that repository, i.e. remove the statements using objects starting with `Z...`.
 You should not see any syntax errors.
 Activate the class.
     - Run the class with *F9*.
 The code should have been processed up to the `BREAK-POINT` statement and the debugger should have started.
 You may want to check the content of the variables in the debugger.
 Choose *Terminate* to exit the debugger.
-    - So, unlike in the case of ABAP Cloud above, you should be able to activate and run the code (which does not represent a meaningful code example).
+    - So, unlike in the case of ABAP for Cloud Development above, you should be able to activate and run the code (which does not represent a meaningful code example).

     c) Verifying cloud-readiness of your code in classic ABAP
      - You have walked through b), created a class, inserted the code from above, and activated the class.
 The *ABAP Language Version* is maintained as *Standard ABAP* in the *Properties* tab.